Knowing More About Endometriosis Pain

 Type of Endometriosis

-• Endometrioma- These are dark, fluid filled cyst form deep inside the ovary.
-These cysts are also known as chocolate cyst.
+• Endometrioma- These are dark, fluid-filled cysts from deep inside the ovary.
+These cysts are also known as chocolate cysts.
 They don’t respond well to treatment.

-• Superficial peritoneal lesion- These from on your peritoneum, a thin film that lines the pelvic cavity.
+• Superficial peritoneal lesion- These form on your peritoneum, a thin film that lines the pelvic cavity.
 This is the most common kind.

-• Deeply infiltrating endometriosis- This grows under your peritoneum and can affect organs near your uterus, like bowel and bladder.
+• Deeply infiltrating endometriosis- grows under your peritoneum and can affect organs near your uterus, like the bowel and bladder.

 Ways to Manage Pain

-Trying Pain Relief Medicine- Pain management doctors can help you find proper pain relief meds that can help you with the pain.
-The doctors usually advice you to take these medicine 48 hours before your periods.
+Trying Pain Relief Medicine- Pain management doctors can help you find proper pain relief meds to help you with the pain.
+The doctors usually advise taking these medicines 48 hours before your period.

-Practise Yoga- Yoga and gentle stretching is known to be very helpful for this disease.
-Yoga involves mindfulness and breathwork which helps loosen pelvic muscle, relax tight hip connective tissue and reduce stress.
-Yoga also helps to relax your mind which helps you with your cramps and pelvic pain.
+Practice Yoga- Yoga and gentle stretching are known to be very helpful for this disease.
+Yoga involves mindfulness and breathwork, which helps loosen pelvic muscle, relax tight hip connective tissue and reduce stress.
+Yoga also helps to relax your mind, which helps you with your cramps and pelvic pain.

-Eat Healthy- It is known that endometriosis is an inflammatory condition, so the pain can be linked to inflammation surrounding growth of endometrial tissue so, an anti-inflammatory diet can be useful.
-You should eat a lot of antioxidant-rich fruits and vegetable as well as fish or foods that are rich in omega-3 fatty acid.
+Eat Healthily- It is known that endometriosis is an inflammatory condition, so the pain can be linked to inflammation surrounding the growth of endometrial tissue, so an anti-inflammatory diet can be useful.
+You should eat a lot of antioxidant-rich fruits and vegetables and fish or foods rich in omega-3 fatty acids.

 Finding The Help You Need

-If you are suffering from any of the above issue and need a consultation, then you can consider scheduling an appointment with Longevity Pain Management.
+If you are suffering from any of the above issues and need a consultation, then you can consider scheduling an appointment with Oklahoma Spine & Pain Management.
+We offer guides on chronic pain management and solutions to any issues that you may face.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.